VOC Resource Guide

 What is a Volatile Organic Compound, or VOC?

 If you’ve been feeling sick without explanation or without a known cause, have your indoor air tested for VOCs (volatile organic compounds).
 Here’s why:

 VOCs are toxic vapors that are off-gassed from man-made materials, and everyday household (and workplace) items.
 VOCs cause poor indoor air quality, commonly referred to as “indoor air pollution.”
-Did you know that the air indoors can be 5x more polluted than the air outside?
+Did you know that the air indoors can be up to 100x more polluted than the air outside?
 VOCs can be very dangerous to your health and can be toxic.

 - New carpeting